-The term "post-trial" access is the provision of investigational medications to a clinical trial participant after successfully completing an invterventional clinical trial, both for Phase 2 or 3.
-A pharmaceutical company may consider this when the trial has met its objective, of collection of efficacy or safety information needed to support registration.
 It is often the case that a pivotal clinical trial is double blind, and patients requiring treatment for a prolonged interval beyond the end of the clinical trial are offered an open label extension (OLE) study.
-An OLE is a GCP-controlled clinical trial, and is considered a 'covered' registration study.
-For a pharmaceutical company that menas as many bells and whistles as a clinical trial, just simpler because patients are all receiving open label investigational medicinal product.
-Sure, is is simpler than a clinical trial, but it is also a registration study.
-Pharmaceutical companies frequently face the dilema of an OLE going on for several years, wanting to provide continued treatment to patients in need, and not knowing how to transition the program into something simpler that is not a registration trial.
-The key question to ask is 'do we need the data?' to fulfill a registration requirement.
-If the answer to that question is 'no', pharmaceutical companies need to consider the alternatives.
+An OLE is a GCP-controlled clinical trial, and is considered a ‘covered’ registration study.
+For a pharmaceutical company that means as many bells and whistles as a clinical trial, just simpler because patients are all receiving open label investigational medicinal product.
+Sure, it is simpler than a clinical trial, but it is also a registration study.
+Pharmaceutical companies frequently face the dilemma of an OLE going on for several years, wanting to provide continued treatment to patients in need, and not knowing how to transition the program into something simpler that is not a registration trial.
+The key question to ask is ‘do we need the data?’ to fulfill a registration requirement.
+If the answer to that question is ‘no’, pharmaceutical companies need to consider the alternatives.